kubeflow/website/content/en/docs/components/katib/experiment.md

      You should specify the path in the `.source.fileSystemPath.path` field.
      See the [TFJob example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/tfjob-example.yaml#L16-L22).
      Default directory path is `/var/log/katib/tfevent/`.
-   - `Custom`: Specify this value if you need to use custom way to collect metrics.
+   - `Custom`: Specify this value if you need to use a custom way to collect metrics.
 You must define your custom metrics collector container in the `.collector.customCollector` field.
      See the [custom metrics collector example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/custom-metricscollector-example.yaml#L15-L35).